-The American Physical Therapy Association strongly supports the Prevent Interruptions in Physical Therapy Act of 2023 (H.R.
-1617/S. 793), legislation that would allow physical therapists in all geographic regions of the United States to enter into locum tenens arrangements under Medicare.
-H.R.
-1617 was introduced in the House of Representatives by Reps.
-Gus Bilirakis, R-Fla., and Paul Tonko, D-N.Y.
-S. 793 was introduced by Sens.
-Ben Ray Lujan, D-N.M., and John Thune, R-S.D.
+The American Physical Therapy Association strongly supports the Prevent Interruptions in Physical Therapy Act of 2025, legislation that would allow physical therapists in all geographic regions of the United States to enter into locum tenens arrangements under Medicare.
+Reps.
+Gus Bilirakis, R-Fla., and Paul Tonko, D-N.Y. introduced this bill in the House of Representatives, and Sens.
+Ben Lujan, D-N.M., and John Boozman, R-Ark., introduced it in the Senate.